-How to Choose the Correct Type of Bed
+How to Choose the Best Type of Bed

-When shopping for a hospital bed, there are several different factors to consider to fulfill your individual needs.
+When shopping for a home care bed, there are several different factors to consider to fulfill your individual needs.
 The factors to consider: manual or electric, term of use, comfort and cost.

 Manual or Electric: